MMANZANERO/jira-github-integration/README.md

 ### General requirements

 - Jira component names must exactly match the corresponding GitHub repository names.
-- The target repositories must belong to the `OttoPaymentHub` GitHub organization.
 - The GitHub token must have access to the target repositories.
 - The token must have permission to create and manage issues.
 - The token must be stored as a secure value in Jira Automation.
-- The `bug` label must exist in every target repository.
 - The default branch used by the automation is `main`.

 ### Optional GitHub Copilot requirements